10 Best Technology Moat Stocks for December 2025

 Risk Factors

-- Regulatory scrutiny on antitrust and data privacy
+- Regulatory scrutiny on market dominance and acquisition practices

 | Metric | Value |